romland/xorzee/README.md

 - on 'secondary' servers, we do not connect to video stream...
 - output 'server name' on all log statements in Player
 - making 'ignore area' does not work correctly with multiple clients
+- support strings for signal constants (to be able to make sense of JSON configs): START_RECORDING, EMAIL_SES etc
+- don't render motion if we are hidden